 On August 13, 1887 a storm of cyclone destruction came through the tiny town of St. Paul.
 Much was destroyed, including the church.
 The storm removed half of the roof off the southeast corner and moved both side walls out of their position.
 The rear and front walls and the spire remained intact.
 Three years later a fire erupted when a lighted chandelier fell and set the church afire causing serious damage to the contents and the walls.
 Soon, the building began and on Sunday June 18, 1893 the present church was consecrated by Bishop Cosgrove.

 In 2001, an extensive restoration of the interior of the church was begun.
 Much needed repair of plaster and refurbishing of many items in the church were undertaken by a dedicated committee and Fr.
 Dennis Hoffman who was paster at that time.
 On September 12, 2001, Bishop William Franklin of the Davenport Diocese was present to bless the newly redecorated church.

 Fr.
-Gary Beckman replaced Fr.
-Hoffman in 2004 and currently heads the parish.
+Bruce DeRammelaere replaced Fr.
+Beckman in 2013.
+July 2020 Fr Dan Dorau took over for Fr Bruce and currently heads the parish.
 St. James Parish currently serves the spiritual needs of 150 families.